2HO4/CostSharing_HARL/README.md

 <p align="center"><img src="resources/logo/uva.png" alt="drawing" width="200"/></p>

-# **<p style="text-align: center;">Global Warming Mitigation: An Empirical Multi-Agent Reinforcement Learning Approach</p>**
+# **<p style="align: center;">Global Warming Mitigation: An Empirical Multi-Agent Reinforcement Learning Approach</p>**

-*<p style="text-align: justify;">This project is part of a Bachelor's thesis for the Econometrics and Data Science programme, which aims to investigate the efficacy of serial cost-sharing taxation policies in regulating emission levels from petroleum industry production using the advanced [Heterogeneous-Agent Reinforcement Learning (HARL)](https://github.com/PKU-MARL/HARL) model.
+*<p style="align: justify;">This project is part of a Bachelor's thesis for the Econometrics and Data Science programme, which aims to investigate the efficacy of serial cost-sharing taxation policies in regulating emission levels from petroleum industry production using the advanced [Heterogeneous-Agent Reinforcement Learning (HARL)](https://github.com/PKU-MARL/HARL) model.
 The goal of this project is to explore how different serial cost-sharing taxation policies can regulate emission levels in the petroleum industry.
 By leveraging a multi-agent reinforcement learning approach, the study identifies key factors influencing firms’ economic viability while achieving environmental targets.
 The thesis document can be accessed in the `docs` folder.</p>*

 ## Table of Contents